mnot/I-D/httpbis-alt-svc/draft.md

 use them.
 However, it is advantageous for clients to behave in a predictable way when they are used by servers (e.g., for load balancing).

-Therefore, if a client becomes aware of an alternate service that has a higher priority than a connection currently in use, the client SHOULD use that alternate service as soon as it is available, provided that the security properties of the alternate service protocol are desirable, as compared to the existing connection.
+Therefore, if a client becomes aware of an alternate service, the client SHOULD use that alternate service as soon as it is available, provided that the security properties of the alternate service protocol are desirable, as compared to the existing connection.

-In other words, if a client becomes aware of a alternate service, the client ought to immediately recalculate which service (of those it is aware of) is most preferable, establish a connection to it, and then use it in preference to the origin connection once available.

 The client is not required to block requests; the origin's connection can be used until the alternate connection is established.
 However, if the security